 Sunday, 24 December 2006

-The traditional medicine meeting was organised in collaboration with People's International Health University and Ayurvedic medical college of Bangalore had participants from Nepal, Bangladesh, Sri Lanka and Nepal.
+The traditional medicine meeting was organised in collaboration with People's International Health University and Ayurvedic Medical College of Bangalore had participants from Nepal, Bangladesh, Sri Lanka and Nepal.
 It was very interesting and provided an opportunity for reflecting on the dominance of western thought that relegates everything else to "old, traditional, indigenous" boundaries.
-That ancient wisdom of milleniums that have resulted in systems of medicines like ayurveda, yunnani and sidha, are forced to "prove" themselves "scientifically" is a sign of that dominance.
+Often it is doctors like me, who have no idea of the way Ayurvedic Medical Colleges are run, who consider traditional medicine as "superstitions".
+I visited the Ayurvedic medical college and talked to different professors.

-Naturally we found time to go around the city for some tourist visit.
-The old palace of Tipu sultan completed in 1791 is beautiful with its dark browns and mahagony.
-On the last day, on my way to the airport, Krishna, our driver, insisted on taking me to the Shiv temple next to the Kids Kemp shopping centre.
-The giant statues of Ganesh and Shiv in this temple are very imposing.
+On the last day, on my way to the airport, Krishna, our driver, insisted on taking me to the Shiva temple next to the Kids Kemp shopping centre.
+The giant statues of Ganesh and Shiva in this temple are very imposing.

 On 19th, I flew to delhi.
-I had some work but mostly these days in Delhi are for family reunions.
-Delhi is the new home of Luca and his wife Polly.
+I had some work but mostly these days in Delhi were for family reunions.
+Delhi is the new home of Luca Pupulin and his wife Polly.
 Luca is my old friend Enrico's son and has come here recently.
 So it was natural that to visit him and to check if everything was ok for their settling down.

 Om Thanvi, editor of the Hindi newspaper Jansatta invited me to his home for a party, introducing me to his other guests as "he runs a webzine call Kalpana".
 Surrounded by his literary friends, I felt as if I was playing a new role, used as I am to be seen as a doctor!
 It was a lovely evening with wonderful Rajasthani vegetarian food cooked by his wife Premlata.
 It was also an opportunity to meet some interesting persons like Renuka Vishwanathan and Madhu Kishwar.

 Finally I saw the new central park in Connaught Place.
 The new metro station of Rajiv Chowk has been completed and all the "work in progress" boards have been taken off, replaced by green lawns and flowing water.
-There was a beautiful exhibition showing off the changes in C.P. in the central park.

 Tuesday, 5 December 2006